-If ever there was a marker of a community, the breadth and volume of Thanet’s queer meetup groups is a good one.
+If ever there was a marker of a community, the breadth and volume of Thanet’s LGBTQ+ meet up groups is a good one.

-Margate Pride’s Head of Engagement, Ellie says the volume of meetups is due to Thanet’s DIY-culture and an engaged community.
+Margate Pride’s Engagement Coordinator, Ellie Powling says the volume of meetups is due to Thanet’s DIY-culture and an engaged community.

 “The community has really delivered,” Ellie says.
 “We are so grateful that our community is showing up and making spaces that mean there is literally something for everyone.